davidluzhiyun/COMPSCI307D_monoply/README.md

 Data files needed: data/config_files folder -- appropriate configuration files (.json).
 Refer to our examples such as InitConfigNoJail.json, InitialConfigJail.json, test.json, etc.

+You can save the current game by clicking the "save" button, and data/paused_games/loaddata.json will be created or modified.

 OR if you want to resume a previously paused/saved game, you will go into data/paused_games and use loaddata.json